720kb/butler/README.md

 **Butler.js** is a voice driven portable major-domo, for your personal needs.
 You can easily customize it to your needs and _"Sir"_ ... he will never never betray you.

-Butler is developed with the aim to make developers and designers lifes easier.
-What would you have done before through the keyboard and text can now be done just commanding Butler.
+Butler is developed with the aim of making life simpler for developers and designers.

+What would you have done before through the keyboard and scripts can now be done right by commanding Butler by voice.

 The whole with a bit of healthy humor and fun.